 Selecting which Salesforce object should be affected by the integration

 In this view you must first select which kind of object is updated or created on Salesforce side when there's a new response to the survey.
 The selected object is also called root object in the context of the integration.
 Only objects that can be at least updated through the integration are shown.
 Some Salesforce standard objects, e.g. Contacts, can only be updated, but not created through the integration.
+If you can't see your object in the list, check the object settings and make sure that "Allow search" is selected.

 In this example, we're choosing Case as our root object.